- About Our Village

 Shorewood Citizens Academy

-You can now apply for the 2017 Shorewood Citizens Academy!
-Contact Assistant Village Manager Tyler Burkart for questions at 414-847-2705 or via email at firstname.lastname@example.org.
+You can now apply for the 2020 Shorewood Citizens Academy!
+Contact Assistant Village Manager Tyler Burkart for questions at 414-847-2705 or via email Tyler Burkart.

-There will be a total of 20 spots reserved for the citizen’s academy.
-There will be a total of six citizen’s academy sessions with each session lasting two hours (6 – 8 p.m.).
+The Village no longer has a maximum to the number of participants.
+Community members also are able to attend as many sessions as they'd like as long as they sign-up in advance, ranging from one to all of them.
+There will be a total of five citizen’s academy sessions with each session lasting two hours (6 – 8 p.m.).
 Citizen’s academy sessions will take place on a Thursday night.
 The makeup of a session can range from a guest speaker to a tour of a facility.
 Throughout the night, those participating in the citizen’s academy will be able to ask questions and interact with guest presenters.
-These will not be public meetings and the sessions will be closed to those individuals who signed up for the academy.
-At the end of each session, evaluations will be given out to the academy members to provide feedback and input towards the sessions for next year, which includes acquiring feedback on videotaping future citizen’s academies.
+Sessions will only occur if there are at least 10 participants signed up in advance.
+At the end of each session, evaluations will be given out to the academy members to provide feedback and input towards the sessions for next year.

 Application Process and Selection